 Eligibility

-Academic Teaching, Academic Service Faculty, Full time and Part time faculty may serve as principal investigator.
+Full-time and Part-time Academic Teaching Faculty or Academic Service Faculty, may serve as principal investigator.

 Priority is given to permanent full-time faculty who demonstrate a track record of compliance with departmental and college requirements.

 For part-time or full-time probationary faculty who wish to serve as principal investigator, an endorsement letter from the department chair is needed.